 The best part?
 Transitioning to certificates has never been easier.

 Migrating Away From PSK

 Being faced with the prospect of a large infrastructure overhaul is daunting.
 Moving from WPA2-PSK to WPA2-Enterprise certificate-based authentication isn’t as difficult as you might think, however.
-You can migrate from PSK to certs by enabling the EAP-TLS network authentication protocol on your network and configuring devices to enroll for certificates.
+You can migrate from PSK to digital certificates by enabling the EAP-TLS network authentication protocol on your network and configuring devices to enroll for certificates.

 If that sounds like a lot of hassle to you – you’re not alone.
 It’s been known for years that certificates are a much more robust method of 802.1x authentication, but setting up the infrastructure has always been too burdensome.
-For small businesses especially, the cost of set up and maintenance was prohibitively expensive.
+For small businesses especially, the cost of setup and maintenance was prohibitively expensive.